 I know I’m really late to write and publish this review, no need reminding me.
 I mean, I’ve watch the movie more than a month (okay maybe two) ago and I was supposed to write and share it with you directly after watching it.
 But I guess life got in the way, right?
 Anyway, here I will confess all of my complex and intriguing feelings about The Shape of Water movie by Guillermo del Toro and I can only hope that you’ll do the same in the comments.

 Difference.
 What does it mean to you?
 How do you react to it?
 Human beings are often known to react in three different ways.
 Fear: not knowing anything about it we must be afraid of its difference and flee.
 Anger: it’s different, so it must be bad, to protect ourselves we have to either destroy it or make it our slave.
 Admiration: it’s so different than us, it must be a sign of the gods so we have to venerate it (which is another form of fear).
 At least that’s what history have shown 🤷🏾♂️.
-But, what about accepting it and taking a step toward accepting it?
+But, what about accepting it?
 In its own way, the new movie by Guillermo del Toro, The Shape of Water, makes us rethink about the way we, not only see but also act around differences.
 Here’s my review.

 At a top secret research facility in the 1960s, a lonely janitor forms a unique relationship with an amphibious creature that is being held in captivity.
 [Source: IMDB]